psycoxer/MIT-CSE-Div-5/README.md

 # MIT-CSE-Div-5
-Massive dump of all acquired study matherial
+Massive dump of all acquired study material